 In 2019, public finances in Austria showed a surplus for the second time in a row.
 The surplus amounted to €2.7 bn or 0.7% of GDP in 2019 compared to €676 million or 0.2% of GDP in 2018.
 Government revenue increased by 3.6% or €6.8 bn, while government expenditure rose by 2.5% or €4.8 bn.
 In relation to GDP this results in the following ratios in 2019: revenue 49.1% (2018: 48.9%), expenditure 48.4% (2018: 48.7%), government surplus 0.7% (2018: 0.2%).

-Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 31 March 2020.
-Basis for the 2019 results are the provisional annual public accounts for federal government, quarterly data for state and local government units as well as provisional data for the social security funds.
-A first estimate of the numerous extra-budgetary units was made based on individually available information.
+Detailed data for these ratios is taken from Statistics Austria’s compilation of public finances, as of 30 September 2020.
+Basis for the 2019 results are the final annual public accounts for federal government, state and local government as well as the final Finance Statistics of the Umbrella Association of Austrian Social Security Funds.
+Data on the numerous extra-budgetary units stem from individually available information.

 related to social expenditure in 2019

 Total government revenue increased by 3.6% (€6.8 bn)

 in 2019 and stood at €195.2 bn.
 Social contributions and taxes, which

 accounted for 87.5% of government revenue, amounted to €170.8 bn